The-Fireplace-Minecraft-Mods/Simply-Caterpillar/README.md

 <details>
 	<summary>
 		<h3>Drill head</h3>
-		<p>This is the main part of the drill, its used to drill and has the inventory for the drill.</p>
+		<p>This is the main part of the drill, it's used to drill and has the inventory for the drill.</p>
 	</summary>
 	<h4>Screen</h4>
 	<p>It has 18 slots of storage built in, and a fuel slot.
 Power can be toggled in the gui, and fuel consumption will pause when the caterpillar is turned off.</p>